 If you’re only going to be in Edinburgh while you’re in Scotland, you must visit the castle.
 Perched high up on an ancient volcano, it’s a spot that has been occupied since the 2nd century.
 There is so much history around the castle, it’d be too much to document here but a few things of note that may encourage you to visit.

 If you watch Game of Thrones you’ll recall the horrifying Red Wedding episode.
 The real events that inspired that particular scene occurred in 1440, the Earl of Douglas, aged 16, and his brother were invited to dine with the King of Scotland, only 10 years old at the time, and then beheaded due to the amount of influence and power the clan held.

 Also of note is St. Margaret’s Chapel, one of the few remaining 12th century buildings standing in a Scottish castle, it is the oldest in Edinburgh and the castle.

-I dragged Ryan on a nightly ghost walking tour of Edinburgh because I wanted to see the vaults.
+I dragged my partner on a nightly ghost walking tour of Edinburgh because I wanted to see the vaults.
 Never mind that I’d seen them on Ghost Adventures, I wanted to experience them myself.
 The walking tour actually turned out to be really enjoyable, and we learned some really fascinating if not macabre, historical facts along the way, and the end of the tour ended in one of the vaults.